 - While you do not need to visit the bank to open an account you will need to provide detailed information about your business.
 This includes providing the actual name of the owner and controller of the business, as well as what type of business will be conducted.

 - Beneficial owners and any person who will have signatory rights on the account must be identified in order to be on the account.
 They must also provide certain documents that have been legalised and notarised.
 Basic documents that must be submitted include a Certified Passport, second form of photo ID, professional reference, a cash flow forecast, and a description of the business.

 Who Should Bank Offshore?

-Although offshore banking is open to everyone that does not mean everybody should open an offshore account.
-Here is a list of the main reasons why people open an offshore account:
+Although offshore banking is open to everyone that does not mean everybody should open an account.
+Here is a list of the main reasons why people open an account:

 - You own a company that conducts international business across numerous countries, such as an import/export business.

-- If you travel frequently, having an offshore account can help with the exchange rates costs and risks, but also provide you with better interest rates.
+- If you travel frequently, having an account can help with the exchange rates5 costs and risks, but also provide you with better interest rates.

-If you have any questions about offshore banking eligibility you can contact our office and speak to our reputable financial adviser.
+If you have any questions about offshore banking eligibility you can write to our office and speak to our reputable financial adviser.